srinay2007/srinay2007.github.io/README.md

 Data Analytics Leader with 25+ years of experience with Digital transformation and Data Engineering fields.
 I have extensively worked on building analytics solutions using Oracle and Microsoft Data integration and reporting tools.
 I am well versed with ETL tools such as Oracle Data Integrator, Talend, Informatica, BI reporting platforms such as OracleBIEE, Tableau.

 🔭 As freelance consultant I undertake and execute large Data Analytics projects for Fortune 500 companies.
-Currently consulting @ KPI Partners, Bangalore.
 Below are few projects that I have executed in Data Analytics and Data scence. \
 **Data Analytics Projects** \
 **1.OPLA Upgrade Project** : This is a Data Engineering project executed for Global Semiconductor company for the upgrade of OPLA (Oracle Product Lifecycle Analytics) solution and optimization of ETL Load Performance. \
 **2.Upgrade and Data Migration : Cognos to Oracle Project** : This is Data Analytics project for the purpose of a) upgrade of Oracle Data Analytics platform from ODI 11g to ODI 12c and b) migration of Oil n Gas Data warehouse from Cognos to Oracle Analytics reusing existing Oracle Analytics Warehouse template. \